PC-Admin/PC-Admins-Synapse-Setup-Guide-2/README.md

 Before the change it should look like this:
 ```
+# For more information on using Synapse with Postgres, see `docs/postgres.md`.
-# Database configuration
+#
 database:
-  # The database engine name
-  name: "sqlite3"
+  name: sqlite3
-  # Arguments to pass to the engine
   args:
-    # Path to the database
-    database: "/var/lib/matrix-synapse/homeserver.db"
+    database: /var/lib/matrix-synapse/homeserver.db
 ```

 Modify it to look like this: